Global versus Local Discrimination of Locally Implementable Multipartite Unitaries: Distinguishability of Unitary Operations

 Although adaptive strategies in the multipartite setting can become highly complex with many possible configurations, in the following, we focus on the bipartite case, which is comparatively simpler, to present all the main results.
-The schematic representation of the circuits for the four types of protocols to distinguish bipartite unitaries is provided in FIG. \ref{fig}. \begin{widetext}
+The schematic representation of the circuits for the four types of protocols to distinguish bipartite unitaries is provided in FIG. \ref{fig}.
+It is useful to introduce a simplified subclass of local adaptive strategy, namely \textit{one-way LDA}.
+Here, the protocol involves a single round of local quantum operations on each subsystem, which is conditioned on prior classical communication. \begin{widetext}

 \end{widetext}